-5.13.3 Configure the analog pins
+5.13.4 Configure the analog pins

-There are 12 analog signals can be selected for AD conversion, 11 analog input signals come from external pins and one is from internal bandgap reference voltage 1.2V.
-For those external pins defined as analog input, to avoid leakage current from the digital circuit of the shared IO ports, please always remember to disable the digital input function (set the corresponding bit of padier or pbdier register to be 0).
+There are 11 analog signals can be selected for AD conversion, 10 analog input signals come from external pins and one is from internal bandgap reference voltage 1.2V.
+For external pins, the analog signals are shared with Port A[0], Port A[3], Port A[4], and Port B[7:1].
+To avoid leakage current at the digital circuit, those pins defined for analog input should disable the digital input function (set the corresponding bit of padier or pbdier register to be 0).

-Due to the measurement signals of ADC are very small; user should avoid the measured signal to be interfered during the measurement period.
-Thus, the selected pin should: (1)be set to input mode; (2) turn off weak pull-high and pull-low resistor; (3) set the corresponding pin to analog input by port A/B digital input disable register (padier / pbdier).
+The measurement signals of ADC belong to small signal; it should avoid the measured signal to be interfered during the measurement period, the selected pin should:

+- (1) be set to input mode - (2) turn off weak pull-high and pull-low resistor - (3) set the corresponding pin to analog input by port A/B digital input disable register (padier / pbdier).

-5.13.4 Using the ADC
+5.13.5 Using the ADC

-The following example shows how to use ADC with PB0~PB3:
+The following example shows how to use ADC with PB0~PB3.